DC Books: Controversy

 In 2004, DC Books published a translated version of Britannica Concise Encyclopædia into Malayalam in the name Britannica Malayalam Encyclopedia.
 The book won an award from the Federation of Indian Publishers in 2004.

-A Consumer Court banned the sale of the book because it was found to be an erroneous reference with many factual errors.
-The court also found that there was unfair trade practice on the part of the publishers, which are DC Books, Kerala and Encyclopædia Britannica India Pvt.Ltd, a subsidiary of Encyclopædia Britannica Inc.
+The sale of the book was banned by a Consumer Court due to numerous factual errors, rendering it an erroneous reference.
+The court also found that unfair trade practices were employed by the publishers, namely DC Books, Kerala and Encyclopædia Britannica India Pvt.
+Ltd., a subsidiary of Encyclopædia Britannica Inc.

 DC Books Clubs and Festivals

 The DC International Book Fair offers book releases and exhibitions.
 The Fair also features youth contests in Spot Poetry Writing, English Quiz, Malayalam Quiz, Street Drama - Malayalam, Declamation, Pen A Story, Special Schools Only, Film Appreciation, English Reading, Malayalam Reading, Painting, and Readers Theatre.

 Headquarters

 The headquarters of DC Books on Good Shepherd Street in Kottayam houses an art gallery, hosting exhibits of modern and traditional paintings and sculptures.